Privacy of Dependent Users Against Statistical Matching: Introduction

-We model dependence between user traces with an association graph, where the presence of an edge between the vertices corresponding to a pair of users indicates a non-zero correlation between their data traces.
+We model dependency between user traces with an association graph, where the presence of an edge between the vertices corresponding to a pair of users indicates a non-zero dependency between their data traces.
 We employ standard concentration inequalities to demonstrate that the adversary can readily determine this association graph.
-Using this association graph, the adversary can attempt to identify users, and we demonstrate that this provides the adversary with a significant advantage versus the case when the data traces of different users are independent of one another.
-This suggests that, unless additional countermeasures are employed, the results of \cite{ISIT18-longversion1,nazanin_ISIT2017,ciss2017,tifs2016} for independent traces are optimistic when user traces are correlated.
+Using this association graph and statistical data about the users, the adversary can attempt to identify users, and we demonstrate that this provides the adversary with a significant advantage versus the case when the data traces of different users are independent of one another.
+This suggests that, unless additional countermeasures are employed, the results of~\cite{Nazanin_IT,nazanin_ISIT2017,ciss2017,tifs2016} for independent traces are optimistic when user traces are dependent.
 We next consider the effectiveness of countermeasures.
-First, we demonstrate that adding independent obfuscation to user data samples is often ineffective in improving the privacy of (correlated) users.
-Next, we demonstrate that, if users with correlated traces can jointly design their obfuscation, user privacy can be significantly improved.
+First, we argue that adding independent obfuscation to user data points is often ineffective in improving the privacy of (dependent) users.
+Next, we demonstrate that, if users with dependent traces can jointly design their obfuscation, user privacy can be significantly improved.